eslerm/ansible-briefly/README.md

 Run the above command a second time and look for differences in the standard output.

+See Ansible's User Guide to [Intro to Playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) for more.

 ### Role

 The `roles/` directory contains roles which the playbook can use.
 Briefly Ansible uses a single role named `demo`.